bbbsu

 A fracture is any complete or incomplete break in the bony structure of the skeleton.
 A fracture is not “a less severely broken bone”.
 Fractures occur in a variety of patterns depending on the cause of the injury and the health of the bone structure.
 Fractures are a common injury in children who are old enough to walk.

 Heber Valley Pediatrics can help diagnose and treat broken bones, providing non operative fracture care via casting and splinting.
-Through her experience in helping to start the Pediatric Fracture Clinic at Primary Children’s Hospital, Melissa Smith is highly trained and qualified for fracture care.
-Whether for an initial visit or follow up care, you can call or book online to schedule an appointment.
+Dr. Dave Larson is highly trained and qualified for fracture care.
+Whether for an initial visit or follow up pediatric care in Heber, you can call or book online to schedule an appointment.

 How Does Fracture Treatment In Kids Vary From That Of Adults?